“The essence of drawing is the line exploring space.” – Andy Goldsworthy

 - Circles decreasing in careful mathematical progression

-These pen drawings teach proportion intuitively.
-Abstract work is especially powerful for this kind of study because it highlights the relationships between elements without the distraction of recognizable imagery — you see the structure itself, nothing else.
+These pen drawings sit among the most inspiring things to draw because they teach proportion intuitively, not through rules you memorize.
+Abstract work is especially powerful for this kind of study.
+It highlights the relationships between elements without the distraction of recognizable imagery — you see the structure itself, nothing else, and your eye learns faster for it.

 Rhythm and Spacing Lessons

-Things to draw when you’re bored become genuine proportion studies when you approach them with that awareness.
-Abstract ink drawings reveal weight distribution and visual balance in a way that works on you almost unconsciously — you feel when something is right before you can explain why.
+Even simple things to draw when you’re bored become genuine proportion studies when you approach them with that awareness.
+Abstract ink drawings reveal weight distribution and visual balance in a way that works on you almost unconsciously.
+You feel when something is right long before you can explain why.

 Mathematical Beauty